Niksinikhilesh045/Importing-Data-to-Firestore-Database/README.md

 In this lab, we will:

--Set up a Firestore instance.
+- Set up a Firestore instance.

--Write scripts to import CSV data into Firestore.
+- Write scripts to import CSV data into Firestore.

--Generate synthetic customer data.
+- Generate synthetic customer data.

--Enable logging using Google Cloud Logging.
+- Enable logging using Google Cloud Logging.

 ---